Highle History, Family Crest & Coats of Arms

 The surname Highle is derived from the place name Highly, originally Huggalea or Hugelei in Old English.
 It is located in Shropshire, and was listed in the Domesday Book in 1086 as held by Ralph de Mortimer.

 Early Origins of the Highle family

 Important Dates for the Highle family

 This web page shows only a small excerpt of our Highle research.
-Another 51 words (4 lines of text) covering the years 1327, 1377, 1573 and 1581 are included under the topic Early Highle History in all our PDF Extended History products and printed products wherever possible.
+Another 26 words (2 lines of text) covering the years 1327, 1377, 1573 and 1581 are included under the topic Early Highle History in all our PDF Extended History products and printed products wherever possible.

 Highle Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Highle has been recorded under many different variations, including Highley, Highley, Higford, Hiley, Heighly, Hyley and others.

 Early Notables of the Highle family (pre 1700)

 More information is included under the topic Early Highle Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Highle family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Highle or a variant listed above: John Hiley, who was sent to a plantation in Virginia in 1665; Jno.
 Highly, who settled in Virginia in 1673; Julian Hiley, who immigrated to Maryland in 1678.